 This rhetorical question is asked sarcastically and means that they should be doing the opposite.
-This question can be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You should be acting now!"
 (See: Rhetorical Question and Double Negatives)